 Serves as a single point of contact and resource for nightlife establishments and music venues regarding City operating, permitting and code enforcement requirements and acts as a liaison between venues and City Departments.

-Our goal is to enhance sound quality and promote compatibility between nightlife and residential.
-We are continuously working to implement innovative technologies and solutions for sound monitoring and sound management through piloting, research and the implementation of new programs.
-Read more about our latest stakeholder initiative: Entertainment & Amplified Sound Compatibility Engagement
+The Division's goal is to enhance amplified sound experiences while promoting compatibility between nightlife and residents.
+We are continuously working to implement innovative technologies and solutions for amplified sound monitoring and sound management through pilots, research, and best practice implementation.